jenpet/mbdev/README.md

 or at least one of them.
 The most beneficial domain for vehicle addicted developers is the [Connected Vehicle API](https://developer.mercedes-benz.com/apis/connected_vehicle_experimental_api) which is currently in an _experimental_ state but already provides some insights on how the upcoming API might behave.

 This library can be used in Java front-ends and in clients (target version 1.8) to access the API.
-It is based on
+It is based on the [feign client](https://github.com/OpenFeign/feign) library which makes it super easy to enhance the API interfaces.
+Thus the library is super flexible regarding REST API changes which will _definitely_ come.

+**Notice:** the focus is currently clearly laid on the mechanisms to enable a general API usage super easy, **not** the diversity of interfaces.
+The only API barely supported is the [Connected Vehicle API](https://developer.mercedes-benz.com/apis/connected_vehicle_experimental_api).
+Feel free to enhance the interfaces or add new packages as a contributor.
+If you need custom MBDev API adapter implementations check the [API Common Module](./api-common/README.md).

 ## Authentication
 All of the APIs are secured using [OAuth 2.0](https://tools.ietf.org/html/rfc6749) for which quite a lot of detailed information is described [here](https://developer.mercedes-benz.com/content-page/oauth-documentation).